Absolutely nothing he could do about the two moments of class from Etherington and Jones and was otherwise largely untested.

 Remained largely in the background all game.
 Difficult afternoon all-in-all as he was run ragged by an interchanging Spurs attack.

-Did very well to nip and a steal the ball off Bale for his side’s second goal.
+Did very well to nip and steal the ball off Bale for his side’s second goal.
 Otherwise was largely charged with containing the Welshman, which he did with increasing influence as the game went on.

 A moment of sheer quality for his goal and was the main source of respite for a Stoke side that was bombarded from the first minute.
 Dangerous throughout.